iProzd/DPA4-manuscript/SeZM.md

 ### 12.2 SeZMSpinModel

-SeZM spin is selected by keeping `model.type = "SeZM"` and adding the standard DeePMD `model.spin` block.
+SeZM spin is selected by keeping `model.type = "dpa4"` and adding the standard DeePMD `model.spin` block.
 The PyTorch factory builds `SeZMSpinModel`, a subclass of `SeZMModel`, rather than wrapping SeZM in the generic `SpinEnergyModel`.
 This keeps SeZM's `core_compute`, sparse-edge construction, ZBL injection, LoRA state, serialization, and compile cache in one model object.

 The model follows DeePMD's virtual-atom spin convention: